sencha/sandbox-extjs-travis-aws/README.md

 This will create the file [./.elasticbeanstalk/config.yml](./.elasticbeanstalk/config.yml).

-## Create Elastic Beanstalk Enviorment.
+## Create Elastic Beanstalk Environment.
-Set up an Elastic enviorment for your application.
+Set up an Elastic environment for your application.

 ```
 eb create sandbox-staging